Jawarisin’s Analytic On A Renegade PVP Build ~ View From An End-Game Person

 Here’s a Control Wizard guide (Renegade).

-NOTE: You can zoom in holding ctrl+ mouse wheel.
+note: You can zoom in holding ctrl+ mouse wheel.
 Same thing on a touchpad, might take a few tries though.

-NOTE: Although this is a build focused for PvP, it will do any PvE zone with ease.
+NOTE: Although this is a build focussed for PvP, it will do any PvE zone with ease.
 You could grab a few extra by going for PvE, but the way things are now, you will mostly be pushing off edges.
 I myself run CN with 4 peoples regularly.
 I just want to make sure you understand that although this is focussed on PvP, it will in no way hinder your PvE skills.

 Why: I know there is a lot of other builds out there currently, but from my point of view, most (I haven’t seen them all) are ineffective.
 They will suggest combinations or passives which in my opinion will stray you away from some other really good stuff.
 I see some level 50′s make guides, so as one of the top end-game players I think I can enlighten a few.